csdurfee/csdurfee.github.io/content/approximately-normal.md

 The bell curve looks skewed relative to the histogram, right?
 That's what happens when you model a discrete distribution (the number of streaks) with a continuous one -- the normal distribution.

-A continuous distribution has zero probability at any single point, so we always calculate the area under the curve between a range of values.
-So the bar for exactly 7 streaks should line up with the probability of between 6.5 and 7.5 streaks in the normal approximation.
-The curve should be going through the middle of each bar.
+A continuous distribution has zero probability at any single point, so we calculate the area under the curve between a range of values.
+The bar for exactly 7 streaks should line up with the probability of between 6.5 and 7.5 streaks in the normal approximation.
+The curve should be going through the middle of each bar, not the left edge.

-We need to shift the curve to the right a half a streak for things to line up right.
+We need to shift the curve to the right a half a streak for things to line up.
 Fixing this is called [continuity correction](https://en.wikipedia.org/wiki/Continuity_correction).

 Here's the same graph with the continuity correction applied:

 ![with cc](/img/with-cc.png)

 So... better, but there's still a problem.
 The normal approximation will assign a nonzero probability to impossible things.
-In this case of 7 wins and 7 losses, the minimum possible number of streaks is 2 and the max is 9 (alternate wins and losses till you run out of losses, then have a string of wins at the end.)
+In this case of 7 makes and 4 misses, the minimum possible number of streaks is 2 and the max is 9 (alternate wins and losses till you run out of losses, then have a string of wins at the end.)

-Yet the normal approximation says there's a nonzero chance of 10, or 11, or even a million streaks.
+Yet the normal approximation says there's a nonzero chance of -1, 10, or even a million streaks.
 The odds are tiny, but the normal distribution never ends.
 These differences go away with big sample sizes, but they may be worth worrying about for small sample sizes.

 Is that interfering with my results?
 It's quite possible.
 I'm trying to use the mean and the standard deviation to decide how "weird" each player is in the form of a z score.
 The z score gives the likelihood of the data happening by chance, given certain assumptions.
 If the assumptions don't hold, the z score, and using it to interpret how *weird* things are, is suspect.

 ## Exact-ish odds
-We can just calculate the exact odds.
+We can easily calculate the exact odds.
 In the notebook, I showed how to calculate the odds with brute force -- generate all permutations of seven 1's and four 0's, and measure the number of streaks for each one.
-That's impractical and silly, since the exact formula can be worked out using the rules of combinatorics, as this page nicely shows:  [https://online.stat.psu.edu/stat415/lesson/21/21.1](https://online.stat.psu.edu/stat415/lesson/21/21.1)
+That's impractical and silly, since the exact counting formula can be worked out using the rules of combinatorics, as this page nicely shows:  [https://online.stat.psu.edu/stat415/lesson/21/21.1](https://online.stat.psu.edu/stat415/lesson/21/21.1)

-In order to compare all these players, with different numbers of makes and misses, we'd want to calculate a percentile value for each one from the exact odds.
+In order to compare players with different numbers of makes and misses, we'd want to calculate a percentile value for each one from the exact odds.
 The percentiles will be based on number of streaks, so 1st percentile would be super streaky, 99th percentile super un-streaky.

 Let's say we're looking at the case of 7 makes and 4 misses, and are trying to calculate the percentile value that should go with each number of streaks.
-Here are the exact odds of each streak length:
+Here are the exact odds of each number of streaks:

 ```
 2    0.006061